-- You can lower your credit utilization and boost your score.
+- You can lower your credit utilization and boost your credit score.

 - You’ll have more flexibility to finance large purchases over time.

-- You’ll unlock the ability to put more spend on the card to earn more rewards.
+- You’ll unlock the ability to put more spend on the card, meaning you’ll be able to earn more rewards.

 - A hard pull to your credit can briefly reduce your score.

-- It can be tempting to take on more than you can afford to pay off if you have a higher limit.
+- It can be tempting to spend more than you can afford to pay off if you have a higher limit.